This Champions League Semi-Final showdown against Real Madrid couldn’t have come at a better time for Manchester City.

 Pellegrini will be desperate to progress to the final to prove a point to Real Madrid, where he managed during 2010/11 and his current employer whose managerial contact ends this season before Pep Guardiola arrives in Manchester.
 With the League Cup already to his name the European cup would be the icing on the cake and give the Chilean and impressive CV for his next job.

 Man City will be without Yaya Toure who picked up a knock on the weekend against Stoke and Samir Nasri is also out of action.
 But aside from that The Blues should be fielding a full squad.

 Madrid could be in real trouble with their talisman Christiano Ronaldo looking unlikely to play in the first leg due to injury, and Benzema is doubtful after the striker limped off to the subs bench.
 This should give City a huge boost going into the game.

-With home advantage in the first leg and the loss of key-players in Madrid’s arsenal, we’re confident Man City can crawl out a narrow victory.
-But Real have embarrassed some spanish side in La Liga this year, so managing the mid field and keeping possession will be key for the blues to control the game.
+With home advantage in the first leg and the loss of key-players in Madrid’s arsenal, we’re confident Man City can eek out a narrow victory.
+But Real have embarrassed some Spanish side in La Liga this year, so managing the mid field and keeping possession will be key for the blues to control the game.